OJ-git/system-rpg-habit-tracker/PRIVACY.md

 ### 1.5 Notifications

 We send local notifications (the daily reminder) from your device only.
 No remote notifications, no third-party push provider.

+### 1.6 Anonymous usage events

+When you use the app, we log **anonymous** events to help us understand where users drop off during onboarding so we can improve it.
+Each event contains:

+- A random per-install ID (a UUID generated the first time you launch the app and stored on your device).
+This ID is **not** your Apple ID, email, name, or any other identifier that can point back to you.
+- The name of a screen you viewed (e.g. "promise", "paywall") or an action (e.g. "paywall_purchase_started").
+- The app version and iOS platform.

+We do **not** log the content you typed (your name, your goals, your quests), the photos you take, or anything you write.
+Only screen names and simple counts (like "how many struggles did you select" — not which ones).

+These events are stored on our own Supabase database.
+They are not shared with third parties.
+We do not use them for advertising and we do not link them to your identity unless you later sign in with Apple to use the social features, in which case we may associate the anonymous ID with your account so we can debug reported issues.

 ---